 We have every reason to ensure our beautiful Lake Malawi is kept clean and bustling with life.
 It provides food, livelihoods, drinking water and power for millions.
-It is also one of our major tourism attractions.
+It is also one of our major tourist attractions.

 On this World Water Day, Malawians have to reflect on how our actions and inactions are having adverse consequences on this valuable resource.
 Over recent years the water levels and quality in the lake have significantly decreased.
 The finger of blame has been pointed to successive poor rainy seasons.
 But it would be unfair to not also point the finger of blame at ourselves.

 If the state of rivers like Lilongwe, which flow into the lake, is anything to go by then we are complicit in the slow death of our lake of stars.
-When we are not actively stripping the river banks of sand and vegetation, we are choking them with garbage and waste water.
+When we are not actively stripping the river banks of sand and vegetation, we are choking them with garbage and wastewater.
 The soils are failing to hold any moisture because of constant cultivation along river banks leading to heavy siltation.
-Ground cover, both next the river banks and upland, is almost non-existent.
+Ground cover, both next to the river banks and upland, is almost non-existent.
 We are our own worst enemy!

 The theme for World Water Day this year is ‘Nature for Water’ and explores how we can use nature-based solutions to fix the challenges we face with water in the 21st century.